 A horizontal incision is usually made on the lower torso, which allows Dr. Leber access to remove excess fat tissue and skin.
 The incision size and location will depend on the amount of tissue to be removed and the preferences of the patient.
 Incisions may be placed on both the front and back of the midsection as needed.
 Efforts will be made to keep the incision and subsequent scarring as inconspicuous as possible.

 If necessary, a lower body lift may also include liposuction to remove smaller, isolated pockets of fat.
 Liposuction involves the use of a very narrow cannula that is inserted directly into the skin pocket to loosen and remove pockets of fat.
 Incisions to insert the cannula are typically very small and may not require sutures to close the incision after treatment.

 What is Recovery From a Lower Body Lift Like?

 Recovery from a lower body lift is typically longer than the recovery time from other cosmetic procedures.
 Most patients are unable to return to work and regular activities for at least 2-3 weeks.
 Some activities may be restricted for 4-6 weeks after the procedure.
 Discomfort after the procedure may be managed with prescription pain medication, while compression garments minimize post-surgical swelling.

-Results from a lower body lift are dramatic, and will become more evident as the body heals.
-Results of a lower body lift are considered permanent, as long as a healthy weight is maintained.
-However, some skin sagging may occur in time, as a normal part of the aging process.
+Results from a lower body lift are dramatic and will become more evident as the body heals.
+The outcome is considered permanent as long as a healthy weight is maintained.
+However, some skin sagging may occur over time as a normal part of the aging process.

-Dr. Leber offers a variety of lower body lift procedures at his facility.
-To learn more about what is involved in this cosmetic procedure, or the potential benefits of a lower body lift, contact Dr. Leber’s staff to schedule a consultation.
+Dr. Leber offers a variety of lower body lift procedures at his aesthetic facility.
+To learn more about what’s involved in this cosmetic procedure or the potential benefits of a lower body lift, contact Dr. Leber to schedule a consultation.